topStrip1

 • You feel like you’re going “crazy”.

 It can be hard to know if you’re being manipulated.
 Sometimes, the people around you can see the truth more clearly.
 If you have a loved one point out manipulative behavior to you: listen to them.
-Manipulation can be hard to spot because of how close you are to the relationship, so an outside perspective can be crucial.
+Manipulation, especially subtle manipulations, can be hard to spot because of how close you are to the relationship, so an outside perspective can be crucial.
 However, you won’t always be able to rely on outside opinions.
 If your loved ones have also been manipulated or you have been blocked from being able to see them, you may have to rely on your own judgment.
 Trust your gut and always act to keep yourself safe.

 Why do people manipulate others?